kumkum-14/CometChat-1/README.md

         [libraries]
         cometchat-ui-kit = { module = "com.cometchat:chat-uikit-android", version.ref = "cometchat-ui-kit" }
         cometchat-calls-sdk = { module = "com.cometchat:calls-sdk-android", version.ref = "cometchat-calls-sdk" }
 5. Initialize CometChat UI Kit

-       The UI Kit is initialized in `MainActivity.java` using `UIKitSettings`.
+       -The UI Kit is initialized in `MainActivity.java` using `UIKitSettings`.
-       Initialization requires your `App ID`, `Region`, and `Auth Key`.
+       -Initialization requires your `App ID`, `Region`, and `Auth Key`.

-6. Authenticate the user
+6. User Authentication

-       After initialization, the app logs in a user by their UID.
+       -After initialization, the app logs in a user by their UID.
-       To authenticate a user in CometChat, you need the UID (unique user ID).
-There are two main options for getting this UID:
+       -To authenticate a user in CometChat, you need the UID (unique user ID).
+       -There are two main options for getting this UID:

-       1. Pre-generated test users:
+       a.
+Pre-generated test users:
            cometchat-uid-1
            cometchat-uid-2
            cometchat-uid-3
            cometchat-uid-4
            cometchat-uid-5

-       2. Or create users:
+       b.
+Or create users:
        create your own users via CometChat Dashboard,CometChat SDK method or via API.

-       Use the provided MainActivity code to initialize CometChat UI Kit and perform user login.
+       -Use the provided MainActivity code to initialize CometChat UI Kit and perform user login.
-       Replace appID, region, and authKey with your own credentials.
+       -Replace appID, region, and authKey with your own credentials.
-       Use one of the pre-generated test UIDs or create your own users.

-8. Build the Chat Experience
+7. Build the Chat Experience

-          Stitch the Components: Conversation + Message View Key Components
+       -Stitch the Components: Conversation + Message View -Key Components
-          -Chat Header : Displays user/group name, profile image, and status.
+            Chat Header : Displays user/group name, profile image, and status.
-          -Message List : Shows chat history and new messages.
+            Message List : Shows chat history and new messages.
-          -Message Composer : Allows users to send messages, media, and reactions.
+            Message Composer : Allows users to send messages, media, and reactions.
+       -Integration Steps:
            i.
 Setup the conversation Layout
            ii.
 Setup the Conversation Activity
            iii.Setup the Messages Layout
            iv.
 Setup the MessageActivity

-9. Run the App

-10. Customise
+8. Customise

            Set Up Global Theme
            -To customize component styling across your application in one place, you need to set up the CometChat Theme.
            -Use the CometChatTheme.DayNight style, which is built on Theme.MaterialComponents.DayNight.NoActionBar.
            -Apply the Theme
-           -Set CometChatTheme.DayNight as the parent theme for your application in the themes.xml file.
+           -Set CometChatTheme.DayNight as the parent theme for your application in the themes.xml file. themes.xml

-     themes.xml

         <style name="YourAppParentTheme" parent="CometChatTheme.DayNight"/>
      AndroidManifest.xml

            <application